Technoraul/mikrotik/README.md

 This script was created to get backup files (backup and rsc) from microtik.

 ### Manual:
+1. Create txt file with IP addresses of your microtics;
-Change "username", "pass", "mikrotik", "tmp" values.
+2. Change "username", "pass", "mikrotik", "tmp" values;
+3. Make the script file executable.